hollowscene/umc-web-scraper/README.md

 Move redundant code to a new section or just move it to a new file entirely (web scraping stuff is useful, but its irrelevant now that I can access the json/png files)
 Make it easier for other people to download the code and use a private API key that I provide
 Create user interface
-Automate CTF/NF/Mars Ball tags (will not always be right but it'll catch like 99% of cases)
+Automate CTF/NF/Mars Ball tags (will not always be right but it'll catch like 99% of cases)  (not necessary) Make tags into a list. tags = ["INVALID"].
+When writing to google sheets write ", ".join(tags).
+This is just futureproofing.

 <b>References</b>